 Move through the sequence, resting 30 seconds or less between exercises.
-Rest 60 seconds or less after the last exercise, and then begin the sequence again.
+Rest 60 seconds or less after the last exercise, then begin the sequence again.
 Try to move through the entire sequence three times.
 As your endurance grows, reduce the amount of rest, until you're taking no rest between exercises and 30 seconds or less between circuits.
 Remember: if you can't yet do any of these exercises with good form, replace it with something similar (regular squats for one-legged squats, for example), adding in the more advanced exercises as strength grows.

-- 5-8 one-legged squats (both sides)
+5-8 one-legged squats (both sides)

-- 8-12 archer pull-ups (both sides)
+8-12 archer pull-ups (both sides)

-- 10-15 single leg hip bridge
+10-15 single leg hip bridge

-- 8-10 handstand wall walks
+8-10 handstand wall walks

 2. High Intensity Interval Training (HIIT)

-HIIT workouts alternate between high intensity and low-to-moderate intensity intervals as the circuit progresses.
-If you're looking to burn fat while building endurance, you'll want to work some HIIT workouts into you plan.
+HIIT workouts alternate between high intensity and low to moderate intensity intervals as the circuit progresses.
+If you're looking to burn fat while building endurance, you'll want to work some HIIT workouts into your plan.
 Like MRT, HIIT does crazy things for your EPOC, keeping your metabolism going strong long after you've left the gym.

 Hardcore HIIT Circuit:

 Move through the four exercises without rest in between.
 When you finish the circuit, take 30 to 60 seconds of rest, then repeat.
 Aim for three to five circuits.
 For the AMRAP (As Many Reps As Possible) intervals, you can increase intensity over time both by squeezing in more reps and lengthening the interval.
-You can also lengthen the static holds as strength grows.
+You also can lengthen the static holds as strength grows.

-- Squat thrusts, 60 seconds, AMRAP
+Squat thrusts, 60 seconds, AMRAP

-- Static squat, hold 60 seconds
+Static squat, hold 60 seconds

-- X-Pushup, 60 seconds, AMRAP
+X-Pushup, 60 seconds, AMRAP

-- Missing Arm Hold, hold 30 seconds each side
+Missing Arm Hold, hold 30 seconds each side

-- V Up Exercise, 30 seconds, AMRAP
+V Up Exercise, 30 seconds, AMRAP

-- Frozen V Sit Exercise, hold 30 seconds
+Frozen V Sit Exercise, hold 30 seconds

 Finishers are for those days you need a little something extra.
 They're quick, dynamic workouts you can add to the end of your normal routine.
 The goal is to finish your workout having given literally everything you've got.
-After a good finisher, you shouldn't feel like working out any more for the day.
+After a good finisher, you shouldn't feel like working out anymore for the day.

 Finishers are extremely versatile.
 You can plan one in at the end of a workout for a little extra fat-burning power.
-You can also spontaneously add one in on days when you've got some extra energy left to burn.
+You also can add one in spontaneously on days when you've got some extra energy left to burn.
 They're also great for evening out a workout.

 The Total Exhaustion Circuit

-It's simple: Tabata push-ups + 60 seconds rest + Tabata squats.
+Tabata push-ups + 60 seconds rest + Tabata squats.